mayfiel5/Using-Stargazer/README.md

 # Using Stargazer
- Simple Example of using Stargazer R Library
+ Simple Example of using R's Stargazer Library